 Join us for a workshop in mindfulness and stress reduction, facilitated by Rev. Matt Carriker, Spiritual Director at Agape Spiritual Community of Waltham.
 Mindfulness fills a great need to find […]

 Celebrate Halfway to Halloween with the Rotten Horror Picture Show podcast!
-Hosts Amanda and Clay dare to dive into each film on the Rotten Tomatoes "200 Greatest Horror Films of All Time" list.
-Tonight they'll record an episode on the #1 Rotten Tomatoes horror movie of all time, just in time for its 50th Anniversary: […]
+Hosts Amanda and Clay dare to dive into each film on the Rotten Tomatoes "200 Greatest Horror Films of […]

 Please join us for a special Earth Day Friends of Prospect Hill Park clean up, where we will be working on the Prospect Hill Park plant nursery!
 Please park at 314 Totten Pond Rd.
 RSVP so we know how many to expect!